PrincetonUniversity/hpc_beginning_workshop/08_installing_software_modules/README.md

 g++ (GCC) 4.8.5 20150623 (Red Hat 4.8.5-39)
 ```

 While most R packages will compile with the current long-term but older version of GCC, some require a newer version.
-A newer version is made available by loading one of the latest Red Hat Developer Toolset (rh/devtoolset) modules:
+Della and Tiger both have these older versions of GCC, and a newer version is made available by loading one of the latest Red Hat Developer Toolset (rh/devtoolset) modules:
 ```
 $ module load rh/devtoolset/8
 $ g++ --version
 g++ (GCC) 8.3.1 20190311 (Red Hat 8.3.1-3)
 ```
+Common errors when the `rh` module is not loaded include:

++ `g++: error: unrecognized command line option -std=c++17`
++ `gcc: error: unrecognized command line option '-std=c++14'`
++ `'for' loop initial declarations are only allowed in C99 mode`.

+Note that Adroit has a newer version of GCC, and the rh/devtoolset module is therefore not needed on this cluster.

 When compiling a parallel code that uses the message-passing interface (MPI), you will need to load an MPI module.
 You can load the Intel compilers and Intel MPI library with: